Renewing your licence

 Reporting health conditions

-There are some health conditions that you must report to the DVLA, such as dementia or Parkinson’s disease – their website has a list of all the conditions you're required to report.
-You will need to surrender your licence if the DVLA decide that you don’t meet the required medical standards for driving, or if your GP says you cannot drive for three months or more.
+There are some health conditions that you must report to the DVLA, such as epilepsy, dementia or Parkinson’s disease – Gov.uk has a list of all the conditions you're required to report.
+Reporting a medical condition doesn’t necessarily mean you must give up driving.
+You only need to surrender your licence if the DVLA decide that you don’t meet the required medical standards for driving, or if your GP says you cannot drive for three months or more.
 You can reapply for your licence if you meet the medical standards again.

 You should also report any medical conditions that could affect your driving to your insurer.
 Your insurance may not cover accidents that are caused by a health condition you haven't told them about.